 There are benefits and drawbacks to buying an REO property that ought to be considered.

-Buying an REO home can be a good idea because houses are usually priced low.
-The lender wants a hassle-free process and typically hopes to create some competition among buyers.
-To do this, lenders will often list the home at a lower price, drumming up multiple offers and giving themselves the ability to choose the least risky option.
+Buying an REO home can be a good idea because they are usually priced low.
+The lender wants a quick and hassle-free process and typically prices REO homes to sell as fast as possible.

 These homes are often sold as-is, cobwebs and all.